-Since the mortality event a disease investigation has identified a virus (Bellinger River Virus or BRV), previously not known to science, as the agent most likely to be responsible for the mortality event.
-The infected turtles suffered blindness, internal organ necrosis and developed sudden inflammatory lesions.
-Affected turtles displayed symptoms of malnourishment and lethargy.
+In 2015, Bellingen River Snapping Turtle (BRST) suffered a significant mortality event.
+Since the event, investigation has identified a virus (Bellinger River Virus or BRV), previously not known to science, as the agent most likely to be responsible for the mortality event.

 Prior to this event, the population size for the species was estimated at 1600 – 4500 individuals.
 The current Bellinger River Turtle population is estimated to be between 200 and 300 individuals and predominantly juveniles.

 Preliminary testing by EPA did not detect any water pollution issues.
 However, a need to collect continuous, scientifically robust water quality data has been identified as a priority need by the scientists involved in the recovery of the Bellinger River Snapping Turtle, to help inform management decisions.

 The turtle is now Critically Endangered

 The BRST is currently listed as Critically Endangered under the NSW Biodiversity Conservation Act 2016 and the Commonwealth Environment Protection and Biodiversity Conservation Act 1999.

 The BRST is endemic to the Bellinger catchment, occupying approximately 55km of the Bellinger River.
 Main threats to this species are past disease associated with the Bellinger River Virus, predation by foxes, and poor water quality.